Vant1032/awesome-mihoyo/en/README.md

 ### CN Community

 While collecting information, I found that there are just too many Genshin Impact fan creators on Bilibili.
 It’s impossible for me to cover them all, so I can only select a few representative ones.
-For more creators, check out: [Ranking of Genshin Impact Creators by Follower Count (Rank 100-1)【2024/01】](https://www.bilibili.com/video/BV1yi4y1i7nW) (video unavailable now) and [Ranking of Genshin Impact Creators by Follower Count (Rank 200-101)【2024/01】](https://www.bilibili.com/video/BV1d5411i7Yy) (video unavailable now).
+For more creators, check out:[Genshin Impact Content Creators Data Visualization](https://space.bilibili.com/501994404/channel/collectiondetail?sid=1861517)

 | Name             | bilibili                                            | Douyin (抖音)                                                | YouTube                                                |
 | ---------------- | --------------------------------------------------- | ------------------------------------------------------------ | ------------------------------------------------------ |